jakebailey/talk-ts-congress-2023/slides.md

 # But...

-- Every access to something defined in another file is a property access.
+- Every access to something defined in another file is an object property access.
   - This runtime cost adds up!
 - We completely miss out "dogfooding" our own module experience.
   - Resolution modes